 The Crime Victims Assistance Partnership (CVAP) seeks to educate, support, and assist victims and their families with the financial burden brought about by the tragic occurrence and aftermath of violent crime in the District of Columbia.
-CVAP assists with reimbursement or direct payment to providers for services necessary as a result of crime (such as medical treatment) that are not covered by sources such as private insurance, medical aid programs, or other benefits.
+CVAP assists with the reimbursement or direct payment to providers of necessary services as a result of crime (such as medical treatment), that are not covered by sources such as private insurance, medical aid programs, or other benefits.

-If You Have Been a Victim of a Crime in DC
+Have You Been a Victim of a Crime in DC?

-We will assist with filling out the application, compiling supporting documents and evidence, and being the point of contact with the DC Courts in managing your case.
+We will assist with filling out applications, compiling supporting documents and evidence, and being the point of contact with the D.C.
+Courts in managing your case.

 To request assistance or for additional details, please contact the APALRC’s Helpline at (202) 393-3572, ext.
 22. For additional details on the CVCP program, please visit the DC Courts’ official site.